phbasler/BSMPT/README.md

 [![Latest release](https://badgen.net/github/release/phbasler/bsmpt)](https://github.com/phbasler/bsmpt/releases)

-Manual: version 2.0
+Manual: version 3.0

 BSMPT - Beyond the Standard Model Phase Transitions:

-The C++ program package BSMPT calculates the strength of the electroweak phase transition in extended Higgs sectors.
-For this the loop-corrected effective potential at finite temperature is calculated including the daisy resummation of the bosonic masses.
+The C++ program package BSMPT allows for the detailed study of (multi-step) phase transitions between temperature-dependent minima in the one-loop daisy-resummed finite-temperature effective potential.

-The program computes the vacuum expectation value (VEV) \f$ v \f$ of the potential as a function of the temperature, and in particular the critical VEV
-\f$v_c\f$ at the temperature \f$T_c\f$ where the phase transition takes place.
-In addition, the loop-corrected trilinear Higgs self-couplings are provided.
+The program tracks temperature-dependent minima, calculates the bounce solution, the characteristic temperatures and gravitational wave signals of first-order phase transitions.
+The code also allows to derive the loop-corrected trilinear Higgs self-couplings and provides the computation of the baryon asymmetry for the CP-violating 2-Higgs Doublet Model (C2HDM).

 We apply an 'on-shell' renormalization scheme in the sense that the loop-corrected masses and mixing angles are required to be equal to their tree-level input values.
 This allows for efficient scans in the parameter space of the models.

 The models implemented so far are

+  - Standard Model (SM)
-  - CP-conserving 2-Higgs-Doublet Models (R2HDM)
+  - CP-conserving 2-Higgs-Doublet Model (R2HDM)
-  - CP-violating  2-Higgs-Doublet Models (C2HDM)
+  - CP-violating 2-Higgs-Doublet Model (C2HDM)
   - Next-to-Minimal 2HDM (N2HDM)
   - CP in the Dark ([arXiv 1807.10322](https://arxiv.org/abs/1807.10322), [arXiv 2204.13425](https://arxiv.org/abs/2204.13425))
   - Complex Singlet Extension (CxSM)